maneatingape/rsvp/README.md

 # RSVP

 *RSVP* is a [kOS](https://ksp-kos.github.io/KOS/) library that finds orbital [launch windows](https://en.wikipedia.org/wiki/Launch_window) in the game [Kerbal Space Program](https://www.kerbalspaceprogram.com/).
-The initials stand for "Rendezvous s’il vous plaît", a playful twist on the normal meaning on the acronym.
+The acronym stands for "Rendezvous s’il vous plaît", a playful twist on the regular meaning.

 This library enables players to make automated low delta-v transfers between two planets or vessels in-game, either directly from their own kOS scripts or from the kOS console.
 It provides a scriptable alternative to existing tools, such as the excellent web based [Launch Window Planner](https://alexmoon.github.io/ksp/) or the snazzy [MechJeb Maneuver Planner](https://github.com/MuMech/MechJeb2/wiki/Maneuver-Planner).